zognin/tp/docs/UserGuide.md

 **:bookmark: Note:**<br>

+* Ingredients are identified by name and unit.
+This means that `in/Apple iq/2 iu/whole` is considered a duplicate of `in/Apple iq/30 iu/whole`.

 * INGREDIENT_QUANTITY must be positive, and the largest possible input is 40000.

+* INGREDIENT_NAME and INGREDIENT_UNIT must be exact matches.

 * Please refer to the examples below.